(index<- ) ./libstd/io/mod.rs

 1029 /// Write a little-endian i32 (4 bytes).

-1030 fn write_le_i32(&mut self, ni32) -> IoResult<()> {
+1030 fn write_le_i32(&mut self, n: i32) -> IoResult<()> {

 1031 extensions::u64_to_le_bytes(n as u64, 4u, |v| self.write(v))